 If you are considering adding them to your diet, speak to your doctor first as they may interact with other medications you are taking.

-5. Broad beans can promote healthy bones
+5. They can promote healthy bones

-Broad beans are an excellent source of vitamin K, which is important for bone health.
+Fava beans are an excellent source of vitamin K, which is important for bone health.
 They are also a good source of copper and manganese, two minerals that are essential for bone formation.